Matt Suckling: Career

 He made his debut for Hawthorn in the opening round of the 2009 AFL season in the rematch of the 2008 AFL Grand Final against Geelong.
 The 20-year-old defender was one of three Hawks playing their first game in the MCG blockbuster.
 Omitted the next week because of injury, Suckling was unable to break back into the side; he was listed as an emergency later in the year.
 In 2010 he played five games, and was on the verge of selection for most of the season.

 2011 was a breakthrough year for Suckling; with his precision kicking and link-up play he became a key to Hawthorn's defence.
-Characteristic of his style of play is his very long range, very accurate kicking.
+Characteristic of his style of play is his long range, accurate kicking.

 Suckling was selected as the Australia international rules football team's goalkeeper for the 2011 International Rules Series in Australia.
 Australia lost the series 2–0, with a 130–65 aggregate score.
 Suckling was one of two Hawthorn players selected for the team, along with Liam Shiels.

 Suckling was one of three Hawthorn players to play every game in 2012.

 During the 2013 NAB Cup pre season competition Suckling tore his anterior cruciate ligament whilst playing against Richmond.
 Suckling missed the entire 2013 season due to the injury that required a full knee reconstruction.

 Suckling returned to the side in 2014, and would go on to claim his elusive premiership medal in the club's 2014 Grand Final win.
 He followed this up with a premiership win in 2015, starting the game as a substitute and coming on late in the third quarter for David Hale; with the abolition of the substitute rule at the end of the 2015 AFL season, this meant that Suckling became the last player to be substituted into a game under the original AFL substitute rules.

 Following the Grand Final, Suckling exercised his right as a free agent and joined the Western Bulldogs.
 In his first season at the Western Bulldogs Suckling was unfortunate to miss the Preliminary Final and Grand Final victories with an Achilles injury.
 Suckling became a regular in the Bulldogs' backline but in 2018 after playing 11 games he suffered an achilles injury ultimately ended his season.
 He returned to form in 2019 playing 19 games but only managed 7 games in his final season.

 Suckling was delisted by the at the conclusion of the 2020 AFL season, after 76 games for the club over his five years at the club.

 Suckling retired at the conclusion of the 2020 season.